HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

 2) The bounds for our parameter vector is known, which means the optimization searching would only happen within a specific solution space.<br>

 For more discussions on the results and any further analysis regarding the measuremnt error, please check my paper:<br>
-***H. Zhang, M. He, L. Shi.
+***[1] H. Zhang, M. He, L. Shi.
 Terahertz Thickness Measurement Based on Stochastic Optimization Algorithm, Spectrosc.
 Spectral Anal.
-40(2020) 3066-3070.***
+40(2020) 3066-3070.(in Chinese)***
 ### Some Adaptive Strategies for GA
 To gurantee the diversity in the late iterations, some adaptive strategies might be applied when updating the population.
 For mutation probabality:
 $$p_{m,i}=p_{m,lower}+(p_{m,upper}-p_{m_lower})\frac{f_{i}-f_{min}}{f_{max}-f_{min}}$$
 For cross probabality:
 $$p_{c,i}=p_{c,lower}+(p_{c,upper}-p_{c_lower})\frac{f_{i}-f_{min}}{f_{max}-f_{min}}$$
+The "lower" and "upper" mean the lower and upper bound of mutation/cross probability.
 ## Mathematical Model in the frequency domain
 We could also construct the model in frequency domain:
 $$E_{fit}(\omega)=E_{r}(\omega)H(\omega)$$